Skip to content

 Basically, Nærøyfjord is an arm of a larger Sognefjord, one of the country’s largest and most famous fjords.
 The fjord lies between the imposing mountains and rock formations, which also abound with waterfalls and green valleys.
 Such a picturesque, scenic journey will surely impress you and be carved into your memory forever.

-For a long time, Flåm and the surrounding areas have been inaccessible by rail transport.
+Flåm and the surrounding areas have been inaccessible by rail transport for a long time.
 Difficult landscapes and terrain made it tricky to construct the railways and connect Bergen and Oslo by rail.
 But at the turn of the 20th century, the Bergen railway (and Flåmsbana as a part of it) had been opened.

 Today, Flåmsbana is oftentimes labeled to be the “most scenic railway ride in the world.”
 And yes, the views are beautiful, the nature is astonishing, and the trains are well-preserved and painted nicely.
 However, there are a few things to keep in mind in order to avoid getting disappointed.
-Yes, this is an extremely popular attraction among tourists.
-Yes, you will be among the crowds of tourists, and the train is likely to be packed.
+Yes, this is a top-rated attraction among tourists.
+Yes, you will be among the crowds of tourists, and the train will likely be packed.
 Yes, it is very expensive (though, like almost anything else in Norway).
 Yes, you need to book well in advance.

 The journey lies through the ravines between the mountains, which are covered by greenery and adorned with tall waterfalls.
 The green, beautiful valleys and the authentic Norwegian nature will impress anyone looking at it from the window of this vintage train carriage.